MicrochipTech/fpga-hls-examples/Canny_RISCV/readme.md

 ```

-Please note: For the sake of simplicity, all error checks, such as verifying the successful allocation of CPU memory,
+**NOTE:** For the sake of simplicity, all error checks, such as verifying the successful allocation of CPU memory, and comparing against a reference software,
 have been omitted from this example.
 However, it is advisable to include error checking code.

 ## References

-For a more comprehensive look at the AXI Initator interface, see [Training 4](https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training4#accelerator-direct-access-axi-initiator).
+For a more comprehensive look at the AXI Initator interface, see [the SmartHLS User Guide](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=hls_axi4_initiator&redirect=true&version=latest).